-When scheduling a date for the audit, bear in mind it may require booking in advance, depending on the auditor's availability.
+When scheduling a date for the audit, bear in mind it may require booking in advance, depending on the auditor's availability (see page 19 of this guide for more information regarding scheduling).
 Also remember to request your preferred language for the audit.

 Audits occur annually with due dates calculated from the original certification date.
-This date will remain the same for the length of a certificate holder's continuous participation in the MSC program (see page 16 of this guide for more information).
+This date will remain the same for the length of a certificate holder's continuous participation in the MSC program (see page 17 of this guide for more information).